bufferoverflow/verdaccio-gitlab/README.md

 [![build](https://travis-ci.org/bufferoverflow/verdaccio-gitlab.svg?branch=master)](https://travis-ci.org/bufferoverflow/verdaccio-gitlab)
 [![dependencies](https://david-dm.org/bufferoverflow/verdaccio-gitlab/status.svg)](https://david-dm.org/bufferoverflow/verdaccio-gitlab)

-The main goal and the difference from other sinopia/verdaccio plugins are the following:
+The main goal and differences from other sinopia/verdaccio plugins are the following:

 - no admin token required
 - user authenticates with Personal Access Token
-- access & publish packages if package scope or name match a gitlab group for which the user has appropriate permissions
+- access & publish packages depending on user rights in gitlab

 > This is experimental!

 ## Gitlab Version Compatibility

-Gitlab 11.2+ is required due to usage of the `v4` api version and the granular group api `min_access_level` query param
+- If `legacy_mode: false`: Gitlab 11.2+
+- If `legacy_mode: true`: Gitlab 9.0+

 ## Use it